Western honey bee: Grooming

+Hygienic behavior

+Hygienic behavior targeting brood cells consists of three main steps: detection, uncapping and removal.
+Adults are able to identify the distinct odors associated with healthy or unhealthy broods and subsequently remove the unhealthy ones from the hive.
+Hygienic behavior effectively responds to Varroa mites, the fungus Ascosphaera apis which causes chalkbrood diseases, and the P. larvae.
+Freeze-killed brood assay is a simple strategies to assess the hygienic behavior of honey bee colonies.

 As an environmental threat

-As an invasive species, feral western honey bees are a significant environmental problem in non-native areas.
-Imported bees may displace native bees and birds, and may also promote reproduction of invasive plants ignored by native pollinators.
+Some entomologists have observed that non-native, feral western honey bees can have negative impacts within their non-native environment.
+Imported bees may displace native bees, and may also promote reproduction of invasive plants ignored by native pollinators.
+Other experts are concerned that the established positive association in the public's mind between honeybees and the environment may be misplaced.

 Honey bees are not native to the Americas, arriving with colonists in North America in the 18th century.
 Thomas Jefferson mentioned this in his Notes on the State of Virginia:

-Honey bees have become an invasive species in the US, outcompeting native pollinators when resources are tight.
 With an increased number of honey bees in a specific area due to beekeeping, domesticated bees and native wild bees often have to compete for the limited habitat and food sources available.
+A 2025 study in San Diego County reports western honey bees made up around 98% of the bee biomass, roughly 90% of individual bees.
 Western honey bees may become defensive in response to the seasonal arrival of competition from other colonies, particularly Africanized bees which may be on the offence and defence year round due to their tropical origin.
 In the United Kingdom, honey bees are known to compete with native bumblebees such as Bombus hortorum, because they forage at the same sites.
 To resolve the issue and maximize both their total consumption during foraging, bumblebees forage early in the morning, while honey bees forage during the afternoon.